5 Tips for Coping with an Adult Child’s Addiction

 Under these conditions, enlisting the help of an intervention specialist offers the safest means for conducting an intervention and also offers the best chance of helping your child see the need for treatment help.

-If you need help finding an intervention specialist or need more information on treatment program options, please don’t hesitate to call our helpline at .
+If you need help finding an intervention specialist or need more information on treatment program options, please don’t hesitate to call our helpline at 800-598-5053 (Who Answers?) .